SanJSp/sanjsp/README.md

 ## Currently working on 💾

-- A miro exercise generator (unfortunately private) -> check it out on [hpistudios.com](https://frontend-hpistudios-exercise.herokuapp.com/?exercise=1)
+- A new search optimization feature in my workingstudent job at [Snowflake](https://careers.snowflake.com/us/en/blogarticle/snowflake-berlin-a-peek-inside-our-engineering-hub) in the Database Search team.
-- [TimeCapsule](https://github.com/emsbe/TimeCapsule): An MVP for a future mobile app to store your daily memories and receive a printed book of them in the end
+- [TimeCapsule](https://github.com/emsbe/TimeCapsule): An MVP for a future mobile app to store your daily memories and receive a printed book of them at the end of the year

 ## My Stats